-For over 20 years, this amazing book has been available only in selected college bookstores where it was being used in a course, so it has not been visible outside of academic circles or widely distributed.
-It is now once again available for sale to college bookstores and other interested parties, at the 2012 retail price of $48.95 (plus appropriate shipping).
+For over 20 years, this amazing book was available only in selected college bookstores where it was being used in a course, so it has not been visible outside of academic circles or widely distributed.
+After a number of years of being widely available, it is now out of print, though it may get a 2nd edition and be reprinted.
 (Current ISBN #0-9759219-0-8 )

 Email us your questions at